How to Stop Shoes from Squeaking – 5 Easy Tricks to Get Rid of Your Embarrassment

 Some experts suggest that leather shoes can squeak due to stretching of the leather at the seams, explaining why new leather boots tend to squeak so often.

-5 Tips to Stop Your Shoes from Squeaking
+5 Easy Tricks to Stop Your Shoes from Squeaking

 Tip 1: Use Baby Powder